Make your Dog your Best Friend

 - Taking your dog to the vet.
 Making sure your dog is healthy and up-to-date on vaccinations is a sure way to keep your dog happy.
 This also relates to reading your dog’s body language; if they are displaying signs of discomfort, be sure to get them in to see a veterinarian.

-- Regular nourishment.
+- Providing healthy nourishment.
 Always make sure that your dog has fresh drinking water available to them at all times.
 Let them see you fill their water and food bowl, as they will come to know you as their primary provider.
 And being consistent with portion size and feeding times is a good way to control your dog’s weight and will ultimately make them healthier and happier.

 Health benefits of dogs